jackrugile/start-making-games/notes.md

-# Timeline
-	- add slides to github AND to online location /start-making-games/
-	- add slides to usb drive

----

 # Tech Notes
 - cuboid issues on firefox
 - link to codepen bare bones demo?
 - link to full game?
-- add share meta to slides online?
-- add arrow keys for next/prev

 ---